6 Common misconceptions about translation

 - One can just use a machine translation

 One of the most famous misconceptions about translation is that a machine translation (e.g. Google translate) is a great way to translate.
-Machine translation may be good at translating individual words and simple sentences that are repeated frequently online, however they will never be able to understand context.
+Machine translation may be good at translating individual words and simple sentences that are repeated frequently online, however, they will never be able to understand the context.
 Only a human translator can understand a language and translate it properly.
 For example, Google translate can result in inaccurate, funny, or just plain incomprehensible translation.
 It is unlikely, however, that machine translations will ever come close to replacing human ones.

 A good translator doesn’t need proofing

 A common misconception is that proofreading is a waste of money.
-But proofreading is essential to ensure a high quality piece.
+But proofreading is essential to ensure a high-quality piece.
 For internal documents, a few mistakes might be acceptable, but publishing customer-facing materials without having first had them proofread is a terrible idea.
 Remember that even the translation of the best translator needs to be proofread to ensure the best quality.

 There still more misconceptions and a fair amount of false ideas about translation.
-My advice is to put all of these myths aside and seek out the help of a professional translation Company in order to get a high quality translation.
+My advice is to put all of these myths aside and seek out the help of a professional translation company in order to get a high-quality translation.